CARTAvis/manual_source/source/analysis_tools.rst

    <img src="_static/carta_fn_Stokes_widget2.png"
         style="width:100%;height:auto;">

 When profiles are zoomed, the scatter plot will highlight those channels remaining in the profile view.
-Similarly, when scatter plot is zoomed, the profile plot will highlight those channels remaining in the scatter plot view.
+Similarly, when the scatter plot is zoomed, the profile plot will highlight those channels remaining in the scatter plot view.

 .. raw:: html